MobiSurvStd/MobiSurvStd/docs/src/format/legs.md

 Identifier of the special location corresponding to the leg start point.

 - **Type:** String
-- **Guarantees:**
-  - The start special location intersects with the start detailed zone, draw zone, and INSEE zone (only checked if the zones are known).

 ### `start_detailed_zone`

 Identifier of the detailed zone corresponding to the leg start point.

 - **Type:** String
-- **Guarantees:**
-  - The start detailed zone intersects with the start draw zone and INSEE zone (only checked if the zones are known).

 ### `start_draw_zone`

 Identifier of the draw zone corresponding to the leg start point.

 - **Type:** String
-- **Guarantees:**
-  - The start detailed zone intersects with the start draw zone and INSEE zone (only checked if the zones are known).

 ### `start_insee`